ivkram/specvizitor/_sources/index.rst

 #.
 Full support for standard data formats used in the astronomy community (FITS, ASCII, TIFF, and more).
 #.
 Highly interactive data widgets: scroll the mouse wheel to zoom in and zoom out, move the slider to smooth the data, interact with the colorbar to change its range, and more.
 #.
-A dedicated widget for saving redshift, classifying the object, and writing comments.
+A dedicated widget for classifying the object, saving the redshift, and writing comments.
 #.
 A highly customizable user interface: create widgets tailored to your particular dataset and adapt the viewer's layout for a better visual experience.
 #.
-Many other useful feature like quick search, subset inspection, and support for creating cutouts from astronomical images on the fly.
+Other useful features like quick search, subset inspection, and support for creating cutouts from astronomical images on the fly.

 Navigate to the :doc:`getting-started` section to learn how you can install and use specvizitor.